Byron-Edwards/NTU/courses/adcv/AI6126_Homework_1.md

 ## Question 4

-Flatten the input into vector:
+Flatten the input into vector by the row:
 $$
 input =
  \begin{pmatrix}